seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 Sir,
 He fell upon me ere admitted: then
 Three kings I had newly feasted, and did want
-Of what I was i’ the morning: but next day
+Of what I was i' the morning: but next day
 I told him of myself; which was as much
-As to have ask’d him pardon.
+As to have ask'd him pardon.
 Let this fellow
 Be nothing of our strife; if we contend,
 Out of our question wipe him.